ic3-software/ic3-demo-plugin-react/README.md

 ## icCube Dashboards Plugin (React/Material-UI/Typescript)

-A working example of an icCube Dashboards plugin creating a custom widgets using React/Material-UI/Typescript.
+A working example of an icCube Dashboards plugin creating custom widgets using React/Material-UI/Typescript.

 This plugin is creating the following widgets:

 - KPI card: an Material-UI box displaying a KPI value.

-### Webpack Module Federation
+### Overview

-Please take care about the setup of the `ModuleFederationPlugin` in the [webpack.common.js](./webpack.common.js) file.
+The plugin is a webpack federated module that is loaded at runtime by icCube Dashboards server.
+Please take care of the setup of the `ModuleFederationPlugin` in the [webpack.common.js](./webpack.common.js) file.

 ### Getting Started